cite-architecture/citedx/README.md

 1. within the `validator` directory, start an sbt console session: `sbt console`
 2. load and run the script:  `:load validate.sc`

 You can test your own `.cex` files by dropping them in the libraries directory and running the script.
-We encourages you to submit any valid libraries by means of pull-requests to this GitHub repository.
+We encourage you to submit any valid libraries by means of pull-requests to this GitHub repository.